Worst-Case Distance-Aware Error Bounds for Neural Networks

 Here, $s_{l,j,i}$ denotes a $k$-th order B-spline defined by its knots, located in layer $l$, projecting input $i$ to contribute to output $j$, and $N_l$ for $l \in \{1,2,\cdots, L\}$ represent the input dimension and hidden layer dimensions up to the last layer of the network.

-\paragraph{Distance-awareness } The notion of distance-awareness as introduced by J. Liu et al.~\cite{liu2020simple} and extended to nearest neighbor distance by Ataei et al.~\cite{ataei2025darek}, is defined as follows: \begin{definition}[Distance-awareness~\cite{ataei2025darek}] An approximate function $\hat{f}(\bfx)$, defined over $\bfx \in \calX_{\IND}$ is considered \textbf{distance-aware} if its associated error or uncertainty $u_{\hat{f}}(\bfx)$ increases monotonically with the distance of a test point from the training dataset $\calX_{\IND}$.
-The distance is quantified by a function $d(\bfx, \calX_{\IND}) = \min_{\bfx' \in \calX_{\IND}} d(\bfx,\bfx')$, which computes the minimum distance between the test point and all training samples. \end{definition}

-\paragraph{Spectral normalization} Spectral normalization~\cite{liu2020simple} normalizes a single neural network layer to a desired Lipschitz continuity by normalizing its weight matrix $W$ using its spectral norm (largest singular value).
-Spectral normalization is easiest to implement with the \ReLU{} activation function, which has a Lipschitz constant of 1.
-Therefore, for a linear layer followed by a \ReLU\ activation, defined as $h_l(\bfx) = \ReLU(W_l\bfx+\bfb_l)$ the Lipschitz constant of $h_l$ can be bounded as follows:
+{\textit{}}\underline{Spectral normalization:} Spectral normalization~\cite{liu2020simple} enforces a desired Lipschitz continuity for a single fully-connected neural network layer by normalizing its weight matrix $W$ by its spectral norm (largest singular value).
+Spectral normalization is most straightforward to implement with the \ReLU{} activation function, which has a Lipschitz constant of 1.
+Therefore, for a linear layer followed by a \ReLU\ activation, defined as $h_l(\bfx) = \ReLU(W_l\bfx+\bfb_l)$, the Lipschitz constant of $h_l$ can be bounded as follows: